moxiegirl/tutorial-changes/browser-introduction.md

 $ sudo docker container ls --format '{{.ID}}\t{{.Image}}\t{{.Status}}\t{{.Ports}}\t{{.Names}}'
 ```

-Use `./Blockstack-for-Linux-vO.30.0.sh stop` to stop the Blockstack browser and its containers.
+Use `./Blockstack-for-Linux-vO.30.0.sh stop` to stop the Blockstack Authenticator and its containers.

 ## Uninstall the browser